Foula: 20th century

 Professor Ian Holbourn purchased Foula around 1900, becoming its last laird.
 He described the disaster of 8 September 1914, when the armed merchant cruiser HMS Oceanic, formerly a White Star liner, wrecked on the Shaalds o' Foula.
 Holbourn embarked upon the RMS Lusitania in May 1915 and survived its sinking.

 The professor's grandson, Robert Holbourn, a naval architect, acted as the island's "Peat Marshal" for many years.
 Peat is a valuable and scarce resource for heat and fuel in Shetland.
 Its cutting requires skill, taking several years to master.
 The most able islanders become known as the 'cutters' and, in the spirit of a long-standing Foula tradition, all able-bodied men are now and then "bid to the banks" of women who "didn't have a cutter in the house".

 Simon Martin, who stayed in Foula for five years in the 1970s while salvaging metal from Oceanic, describes the island as follows:

 Foula, or Ultima Thule, as it was known as far back as the Roman times, rises impurely out of the water, and from the Shetland Isles mainland its five peaks, the Noup, Hamnafield, the Sneug, Kame and Soberlie stand out starkly and characteristically.
 The cliffs on the west side vie with those of St Kilda as the highest sheer cliffs in Britain, 1200 ft of solid rock towering from the sea.

 Foula, or Fughley as it was once also known, means literally 'Bird Island', with an estimated half million birds of various breeds sharing the rock with the inhabitants.
 The island’s surface largely consisting of a peat bog on rock.

 A lighthouse at the southern tip of the island was built in 1986.
 Originally powered by acetylene gas, it has been converted to solar and wind power.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Foula in the years before the First World War.